Start in Private Browsing Mode in Chrome, Firefox, IE 8, and Opera by Default

 To learn how to turn on Opera’s private browsing mode from within the program, see our previous post, Turn on Private Browsing Mode in Chrome and Opera.

-NOTE: The command line switch uses the private browsing tab method.
-Any new tabs you create after opening Opera using your modified shortcut, are normal tabs, not private browsing tabs.
+However, the command line switch for Opera is -newprivatetab, which doesn’t work anymore.
 The command line switch to start a full private browsing Opera window, if it exists, is not listed in Opera’s documentation on their site that we could find (http://www.opera.com/docs/switches/).
-If you have any information about a command line switch for Opera to start a full private browsing Opera window, let us know.

 NOTE: It’s a single hyphen before newprivatetab and a space before the hyphen.